Editor in Chief

 Don't

-Objective: I am a hard-working individual looking for a Editor In Chief position where I can learn new things and advance my career.
+Objective: I am a hard-working person looking for an Editor in Chief role where I can learn and grow.

 Do